Slavery in Palestine: Abolition

 In 1920, Ottoman Palestine was formally transformed into the British Mandatory Palestine (1920–1948).
+The British Mandate of Palestine official drew an end to slavery, since the institution of slavery was no longer recognized in British law.

+However slaves were not given release papers and in practice remained with their masters in a de facto state of slavery, and the British made little effort to free them and enforce an actual end to slavery.

 The British Empire, having signed the 1926 Slavery Convention as a member of the League of Nations, was obliged to investigate, report and fight slavery and the slave trade in all land under direct or indirect control of the British Empire.
 The British policy was thus abolitionist, however in reality they were reluctant to interfere in cultural issues if they feared their interference could cause unrest.

 In the British report to the Temporary Slavery Commission of the League of Nations for 1924, they reported that slavery existed in Transjordan but had ended in Palestine in the early 20th-century after the import of slaves had stopped.

 According to the British, the Palestina Bedouin tribes did own African servants called Abid, but that they now had the same rights as the rest of the tribe members and should be regarded as former slaves, and that the same term should apply to the African female domestic servants of the Arab noble families.

 When the League of Nations ratified the 1926 Slavery Convention, the British were expected to enforce it in their colonies and other dependent land.
 When the British filed a new report to the League of Nations in 1926, they stated that slavery had no legal base in Palestine or Transjordan, and that it was therefore unnecessary for the British to ban it.

 In 1931, the police and the Welfare Inspector Margaret Nixon conducted an investigation on behalf of the British government regarding the enslaved servant girls of private Arab households.
 The result of the investigation showed that after the slave trade to Palestine stopped, the African abid-slaves of the Bedouin tribes of the Jordan Valley sold their children (primarily their daughters) as domestic servants and maidservants.